Biography (English)

 by RUDOLF HUNNIK

-In 2019, she established herself not only as an ensemble player but now also as a prominent soloist, giving solo recitals on theorbo at the Luitdag of the Dutch Lute Society (The Netherlands), on Renaissance lute at Dag van het Kasteel (The Netherlands) and at Schiezicht Klassiek (The Netherlands).
+In 2019, she established herself not only as a trusted ensemble player but also as a prominent soloist, giving solo recitals on theorbo at the Luitdag of the Dutch Lute Society, and on Renaissance lute at the Dag van het Kasteel.

 YouTube: https://www.youtube.com/channel/UC4gqQtlfFpwH6Pttq0blkGw